 Even the Legion’s General Francois de Negrier told his men in Tonkin: Vous, légionnaires, vous êtes soldats pour mourir, et je vous envoie où l’on meurt! (‘Legionnaires, you became soldiers in order to die, and I’m taking you to a place where you can die!’)

-A SPIRITUAL COMBAT – Our narrator seems to be the only Legionnaire who deciphers the hidden meaning behind the performative dance enacted by a former Hanoi dancer who is now the Vietnamese mistress of a French officer.
+A SPIRITUAL COMBAT – Our narrator seems to be the only Legionnaire who deciphers the hidden meaning behind the performative dance enacted by a former Hanoi stage starlet who is now the Vietnamese mistress of a French colonial political figure, but formerly the mistress of a French officer in the Legion.
 (The overwhelming majority of officers in the Foreign Legion were French, in hopes of ensuring that the Legion always put France’s interests first.)

 In another astonishingly ahead of its time tale, it turns out the dance, often performed at her French “master’s” command to impress visitors, is secretly a symbolic reenactment of Vietnamese resistance to outsiders.
 Though the woman finds defiant release in this dance, she is ultimately a sad figure who still submits to the Frenchman in all other aspects of her life.